Skip to Content

 How do I apply for SNAP benefits in PA?

-Now you can apply for SNAP from the comfort of your home using COMPASS or in person at your local County Assistance Office (CAO).
+You can apply for SNAP online through COMPASS , Pennsylvania’s benefits application portal, or in person at your local County Assistance Office (CAO).

 Pennsylvania SUN Bucks